Brining Short Ribs for the Most Tender Braised Short Ribs Recipe

 6. Browning and Caramelization: The moisture retained from brining can promote better browning and caramelization during cooking, enhancing the overall flavor profile.

-Short Ribs SR 4
+Short Ribs Scallop Risotto 4 Scaled

 Next, prep your mirepoix plus garlic.

-Short Ribs SR 5
+Short Ribs Scallop Risotto 5 Scaled

 Mr. Make It Happen